As a project manager in a development company specialized in fintech (Hi CapSens), I saw lots and lots of back offices of web platforms.

 $am-theme-divider: darken($am-theme-backdrop, 2.5%);

 Of course, there are other options for further customization: fonts, elevations, sizes, breakpoints.
-To do that, just repeat the same process than for the color.
+To do this, simply repeat the same process as for the color.

-Now that we added some colors, we can see that our filters sidebar is taking 20% of the screen.
-It’s a bit much for a feature that you won’t use all the time, isn’t it?
-Let’s find a way to make it appear only when needed.
+Now that we've added a few colors, we can see that our filter sidebar takes up 20% of the screen.
+That's a bit too much for a feature you won't use all the time, isn't it?
+Let's find a way to make it appear only when needed.

-By finding a solution for this matter, I stepped upon this article from Emanuele Tozzato that shows a simple way to sort it out.
-With a little bit of Jquery and Css, he allows to toggle in and out the filters sidebar thanks to an action item.
+While looking for a solution to this problem, I came across This article by Emanuele Tozzato which shows a simple way to deal with the problem.
+With a bit of Jquery and CSS, it allows you to activate and deactivate the filter sidebar using an action element.

-We’ll just push a little bit further his approach because I’m not a big fan of adding an action item.
-These should be used for admins CRUD actions.
-So I just tweaked the code a little bit to move the toggle filters button on the top right of the indexes’ table.
+We're just going to push his approach a bit further because I'm not a big fan of adding an action element.
+These should be used for administrators' CRUD actions.
+So I modified the code a bit to move the filter toggle button to the top right of the index table.

-If you’re interested, you can find the code here.
+If you are interested you can find The code here.

-Sometimes, it can be complexe for an administrator to distinguish elements from one lines to another.
-One solution is to strip the table.
-To do this, I just need to create a new scss component :
+Sometimes it can be complex for an administrator to distinguish items from one line to the next.
+One solution is to strip the picture clean.
+To do this, simply create a new scss component:

 // app/assets/active_admin/components/_tables.scss